-- VCO (voltage-controlled oscillators) [p.23] generate the waveforms and control the pitch frequency - VCF (voltage-controlled filters) [p.29] shape the harmonic content - Envelopes, LFOs, and other sources are used to alter (modulate) parameters.
+- VCO (voltage-controlled oscillators) [p.23] generate the waveforms and control the pitch frequency - VCF (voltage-controlled filters) [p.30] shapes the harmonic content - Envelopes, LFOs, and other sources are used to alter (modulate) parameters.
 Modulators can even control other modulators.

-Speaking of which, one of the main features of the PolyBrute is its Matrix.
+Speaking of which, one of the main features of the PolyBrute 12 is its Matrix.
 This is an internal patchbay that can route any modulation source to one or more destinations.
 Some sources are physical, such as the Morphée controller; others are internal, such as an LFO, and can run freely or synchronize to the master clock (internal or external).
 The impact on the sound can be as subtle or extreme as you like.

-Finally the signal passes through the amplifier section, takes a detour into the effects section (if desired), and then the output level is set by the Master Volume control.
+Finally the signal passes through the VCA (voltage-controlled amplifier) section, takes a detour into the Effects section (if desired), and then the output level is set by the Master Volume control.